9 Things You Don’t Realize Are Happening to Your Skin While You Sleep

 Your skin temperature changes

 When you sleep, your skin becomes slightly hotter and slightly more acidic, says Dr. Au.
 “Those factors contribute to slightly drier skin.
 That’s why dermatologists often recommend putting on a heavier cream at night, but it depends on your skin type.”
 If you have oily skin, she adds, you don’t want to put on something that’s too thick because it could cause acne or cysts.
-Here’s what your skin care routine should look like if you have oily skin.

 You’re giving skin a break from stress